zshi0616/zshi0616.github.io/_pages/about.md

 <!-- **<font color=Red>I'm looking for job opportunity (Faculty and Post-doc) in academia, expected to graduate in Nov.
 2025</font>** -->

 # 🔥 News
+- *2025.04*: &nbsp;🎉🎉 Our paper *DynamicSAT: Dynamic Configuration Tuning for SAT Solving* was accepted by International Conference on Principles and Practice of Constraint Programming (CP).
+The paper received excellent reviews, including two perfect scores (5/5/4 out of 5).
+- *2025.04* &nbsp;👉👉 My poster of my PhD topic **Large Circuit Model: Towards AI-Native EDA Methodology** was accpeted by Design Automation Conference (DAC) PhD Forum with 1,000$ travel grant support.
 - *2025.02*: &nbsp;🎉🎉 Our paper *Logic Optimization Meets SAT: A Novel Framework for Circuit-SAT Solving* was accepted by Design Automation Conference (DAC).
 - *2025.01*: &nbsp;🎉🎉 Our paper *DeepSeq2: Enhanced Sequential Circuit Learning with Disentangled Representations* [Link](https://arxiv.org/abs/2411.00530) was nominated as **Best Paper** in Asia and South Pacific Design Automation Conference (ASPDAC).
 - *2023.11*: &nbsp;👉👉 Our paper about **Large Circuit Model**, an AI-native foundation model for EDA, was published in Science China Information Science [微信公众号](https://mp.weixin.qq.com/s/q-HwkFwaq44yzAZLwDQNCA)